alicas22/smarter-maker/README.md

 <a name="readme-top"></a>

-Check out a live version of Kartsy here:
+Check out a live version of Smarter-Maker here:
 [Smarter-Maker][render-url]

 [render-url]: https://smarter-maker.onrender.com/